 Joni Finney of the Graduate School of Education comments on the shrinking number of high school graduates and how that impacts area colleges and universities.

 Penn in the News

-Marybeth Gasman and doctoral student Thai-Huy Nguyen of the Graduate School of Education co-author an article about minority-serving institutions.
+Marybeth Gasman of the Graduate School of Education pens a letter about white privilege.

 Ezekiel Emanuel of the Perelman School of Medicine and the Wharton School is quoted from his book Reinventing American Health Care.

 Adam Goodman, a graduate student in the School of Arts & Sciences, sheds light on the migrant trail from Central America to the United States.

 Jonathan Supovitz of the Graduate School of Education comments on the ambition and scope of the Common Core.

 Brian Daniels of the Penn Museum co-writes an op-ed on the state of archaeological sites under the control of the Islamic State in Iraq and Syria.